Translate

 16803 C-130H visiting Monte-Real to take on water as it has been seconded in the firefight across the border in Spain.

-501 Esq had hosted my visit at Montijo three days earlier, and seeing these guys practising their mission was incredible.
+501 Esq had hosted my visit to Montijo three days earlier, and seeing these guys practising their mission was incredible.

 The new F-16 Falcons never appeared and were delayed en route to Monte-Real, probably in Lajes; I later heard they arrived on Saturday.